particle-iot/docs/src/content/tutorials/cellular-connectivity/introduction.md

 In addition to the other requirements, LTE Cat M1 devices may require additional software configuration of the cellular modem.

 The SARA-R410M cellular modem in the Boron LTE (BRN404) is configured for North American frequencies only.
 When used outside of this region, you may need to set the mobile network operator profile (AT+UMNOPROF) and/or specific band support (particularly in Europe) in order to connect.
+Same for the SARA-R510S in the BRN404X.

 ### 2G/3G Sunset